ninjaaron/pyfil/README.rst

 see ``null`` instead of ``None`` along with ``true`` and ``false`` instead of ``True`` and ``False``, and your tuples will look like list.
 I guess that's a risk I'm willing to take.
-(The rational for this is that pyfil, despite what the name of the ``rep`` command may indicate, is more about composability in the shell than printing valid Python literals.
-JSON is the defacto standard for serialization, or should be, if only people would stop using XML for that...)
+(The rational for this is that pyfil is more about composability in the shell than printing valid Python literals.
+JSON is becoming the defacto standard for serialization.)

 suppressing output and using statements .......................................